-In this six-week online course, you will learn the basics of mindfulness meditation through a series of videos, readings, reflections, and guided mindfulness practices.
-This course also covers current scientific research on mindfulness and the brain, emotion regulation, and compassion.
-The course is facilitated by a highly experienced Guiding Teacher who directs the learning process by answering questions, providing ongoing feedback, and synthesizing emerging themes.
+This six-week online course is designed to teach you the fundamentals of mindfulness meditation through a series of videos, readings, reflections, and guided mindfulness practices.
+This course covers current scientific research on mindfulness and the brain, emotion regulation, and compassion.
+You will learn:

-- Techniques for meeting and navigating intense emotions
+- Strategies for meeting and navigating intense emotions

 - The role mindfulness plays in communication and interaction

-- Support for developing a daily sitting practice
+- Strategies and support for developing a regular sitting practice

 Upon completing this course: